-Students should contact the clerkship director / coordinator with any concerns related to the availability of spaces / resources during the rotation.
+Students should contact the clerkship director and/or coordinator with any concerns related to the availability of spaces / resources during the rotation.

-- Safety Escorts within the TMC Campus-The TMC Police Department is available 24/7 to escort students who are uncomfortable, fearful or uneasy about walking alone on campus.
+Safety Escorts: The TMC Police Department is available 24/7 to escort students who are uncomfortable, fearful or uneasy about walking alone on campus.
 The Safety Escort is not intended to replace existing transportation services such as the Campus Shuttles, for inclement weather or to discourage individuals from walking in groups, but a safety option for those with genuine concern for personal safety.
-For a Safety Escort call 713-795-0000 - Interprofessional Education (IPE) IPE is defined as learning about, with or from other disciplines, is an important part of the BCM curriculum.
-IPE activities include a dental experience during the community pediatrics subrotation for some students assigned to the Centers for Women and Children.
+For a Safety Escort call 713-795-0000

-Direct Observations (DO):
+Direct Observations (DO's):